sturob/tmux-teleport/README.md

 Launch using ALT-/ (or prefix-g).
 For iTerm2 users [activating the alt key](https://stephencharlesweiss.com/i-term-2-meta-key) is strongly recommended.

-Enter a search query to filter the list of windows and actions.
+Enter some text to filter the list of windows and actions.
 Use up+down keys to select one.

-See [Key Bindings](#key-bindings) for actions that can be performed on a selected window.
+See [Key Bindings](#key-bindings) for the commands that can be performed on a selected window.

 ### Creating new windows